Apatow Productions

 The Apatow Company, doing business as Apatow Productions, is an American film and television production company founded by Judd Apatow in 1999.

-The company's first television production was the comedy series Freaks and Geeks (1999–2000) and its first film production was the comedy film Anchorman: The Legend of Ron Burgundy (2004).
-Frequent collaborators include Adam McKay, Will Ferrell, Seth Rogen, and Jason Segel.
+The company's first television production was the comedy series Freaks and Geeks (1999–2000), and its first film production was the comedy film Anchorman: The Legend of Ron Burgundy (2004).
+Its frequent collaborators include Adam McKay, Will Ferrell, Seth Rogen, and Jason Segel.
 The current logo consists of a praying mantis.